Robert Roberson's testimony is delayed after dramatic death row reprieve

 Robert Roberson, 57, was due to be the first American ever put to death over murder charges related to what is known as "shaken baby syndrome".

-Set to die by lethal injection on Thursday evening, he was spared - for now - by Texas lawmakers and the state Supreme Court.
+Set to die by lethal injection 17 October, he was spared - for now - by Texas lawmakers and the state Supreme Court.

 What happens next could lead either to a re-scheduled execution or an ultra-rare act of clemency in the state that leads the way for capital punishment in the US.

-Roberson - who was convicted in the death of his two-year-old daughter, Nikki Curtis - is hoping to be the fourth Texan shown leniency, though he has lost multiple appeals in state courts.
+Roberson - who was convicted in the death of his two-year-old daughter, Nikki Curtis - was hoping to be shown leniency, though he lost multiple appeals in state courts.

 On Wednesday, the state's parole board rejected Roberson's bid for clemency, recommending against commuting his sentence to life in prison and against delaying his execution.

-But also on Wednesday, in response to calls to spare Roberson's life, a bipartisan group of lawmakers in the Texas House of Representatives issued a subpoena for him to testify before their panel next week.
+But the same day, in response to calls to spare Roberson's life, a bipartisan group of lawmakers in the Texas House of Representatives issued a subpoena for him to testify before their panel next week.

-Then some 90 minutes before Roberson’s scheduled execution, the House criminal jurisprudence committee secured a temporary restraining order against the state, forcing it to hit pause on the procedure.
+Some 90 minutes before Roberson’s scheduled execution last week, the House criminal jurisprudence committee secured a temporary restraining order against the state, forcing it to hit pause on the procedure.

-Although a divided Texas Court of Criminal Appeals struck down the order, the lawmakers asked the Texas Supreme Court to intervene.
+Although a divided Texas Court of Criminal Appeals struck down the order, the lawmakers appealed to the Texas Supreme Court, which swiftly halted the execution so Roberson could sit before the House panel Monday.

-The five Republicans and four Democrats on the committee will hear from Roberson and others about how the state's junk science law - which lets inmates challenge convictions based on later discredited science - might have affected his case.
+Instead of hearing from the convict on Monday, the five Republicans and four Democrats on the committee heard from experts, including Phil McGraw, the television host known as Dr Phil.
+Mr McGraw spoke about how the state's junk science law, which lets inmates challenge convictions based on later discredited science, might have affected his case.

 Roberson has long maintained his innocence and his attorneys say his daughter was suffering from multiple health issues before her death, including side effects from prescribed medications inappropriate for a toddler and acute pneumonia that had progressed to sepsis.